David Bowie: The Genesis of Tin Machine

 πŸ“… 1988-03-31

-πŸ“ Montreux, πŸ‡¨πŸ‡ Switzerland
+πŸ“ Montreux, Switzerland πŸ‡¨πŸ‡

 πŸ›οΈ Mountain Studios / Clos des MΓ©sanges

-🎸 Event: Month-End Review: Pre-Production Ready
+🎸 Event: Chronology: Month-End Review and Pre-Production

 Swiss Demos & The Hard Rock Shift – April 1988